Explanation of Results of Operations (1H of FY3/2026)

 Segment Sales Ratio

 The licensing business saw significant sales growth in the toy, apparel, and digital categories.
-In the toy category, plush toys and other products developed through collaborations with major toy manufacturers and popular American characters performed strongly.
-The apparel category expanded its product lineup for the mass market (such as large retail chains) through initiatives with existing licensees.
-Meanwhile the digital category helped enhance brand awareness for a wide range of Sanrio characters through game content on major platforms.
+In the toy category, plush toys, character figures, and other products of major toy manufacturers performed well.
+The apparel category continued to expand its product lineup for the mass market (such as large retail chains) through initiatives with existing licensees.
+In the digital category, the launch of game content featuring a wide range of Sanrio characters across additional platforms contributed to increased sales and higher brand awareness.

-In Latin America as a whole, the licensing business performed well in the categories of apparel, health & beauty, stationery, accessories and corporate special sales.
-Moreover, characters other than Hello Kitty grew in popularity, including Kuromi, which is celebrating its 20th anniversary, and My Melody, which is marking its 50th.
+In Latin America as a whole, the licensing business performed well in the categories of apparel, health & beauty, stationery, accessories and bags.
+Moreover, characters other than Hello Kitty grew in popularity, including My Melody, which is marking its 50th, and Kuromi, which is celebrating its 20th anniversary.

 In China, licensing business sales in the toys & hobby, apparel and accessories and household product categories were strong.
-The popularity of Hello Kitty, which celebrated its 50th anniversary with various initiatives in the previous fiscal year, remained strong.
-Meanwhile, characters such as Kuromi and Cinnamoroll also saw increased popularity.
-Growing attention to other characters, including Hangyodon and My Sweet Piano, further contributed to the success of the strategy for a wide range of Sanrio characters.
-In the product sales business, strong performances at existing stores and the opening of new locations led to a significant increase in sales.
+The popularity of Hello Kitty continued.
+Due to the success of the strategy for a wide range of Sanrio characters, Kuromi and Cinnamoroll also maintained strong popularity and there was a growing attention to Hangyodon and Marumofubiyori.
+In the product sales business, the opening of new stores and pop-up shops successfully increased customer touchpoints, leading to a significant increase in sales.

-In Taiwan, the licensing business performed well in the toy and apparel categories.
-In addition, the strategic deployment of a wide range of Sanrio characters proved successful.
-Notably, the popularity of Kuromi has surged, leading to significant sales growth.
+In Taiwan, the licensing business performed well in the toy, apparel and food categories.
+The strategic deployment of a wide range of Sanrio characters proved successful.
+Notably, the popularity of My Melody and Kuromi has further increased.

 In the Hong Kong and Macau region, the licensing business saw growth in sales, driven by the success of the corporate special sales category, which implemented initiatives in collaboration with financial institutions and local governments.